 Welcome to my home page!
 Below you will find the courses I am teaching for the current term.
-My office is on the Sylvania Campus in ST/312 and my email is firstname.lastname@example.org.
+My office is virtual (Zoom), on the Sylvania Campus in ST/312, and on the Cascade Campus in JH 218A.
+My email is firstname.lastname@example.org.

 My Early Interest in Astronomy

 I knew from a young age I wanted to be both a teacher and a scientist.
 A big influence for me was the late Carl Sagan’s book and television series Cosmos.
 Another was Kip Thorne’s book Black Holes & Time Warps.
-Both are still excellent introductions to astronomy and space-time that will both inform and inspire you!
-Here is a link to my Goodreads Page to see what I’ve read and want to read.
-I am updating this page regularly.
+A more contemporary book that I highly recommend is Welcome to the Universe.

 My Career in Education